-A. No. Students are enrolled in an average of 12 units each semester.
-However, a student who elects not to complete the program or enroll in additional semesters has no financial obligation to the university beyond the current semester.
+A. No. Students are enrolled in an average of 11 units each semester with the exception of the final capstone project; however, a student who elects not to complete the program or enroll in additional semesters has no financial obligation to the university beyond the current semester.